There are as many theories on the best way to approach video marketing as there are Oscar presenters.

 Keep it simple

 Keep it simple.
-Put in too much in your commercial and your customers won’t remember a thing.
+Put in too much in your video marketing and your customers won’t remember a thing.
 It’s not a print ad, it’s a camera that opens its lens to a consumer’s mind, trying to imprint something in 30-seconds.

 You always want the viewer to leave with a good feeling about your company or your product so when they realize a need, yours is the product that first comes to mind.